bvankat/nebrasketball/bracket-notes.md

 ## Team Sheet basics

-*NCAA Selection committee has five metrics on the team sheets used to compare teams in the runup to Selection Sunday*
+*NCAA Selection committee has six metrics on the team sheets used to compare teams in the runup to Selection Sunday*

 #### NET
 - NCAA's proprietary combination of metrics.
 Seems to lean predictive rather than resume-based.